Data Dip Profiles

 - Which values should be displayed or stored

-Xima sends the lookup values, the service identifies the matching record and returns the result, and the IVR can then act on that returned information.
+CCaaS sends the lookup values, the service identifies the matching record and returns the result, and the IVR can then act on that returned information.

-Accessing the Data Dip Profiles
+Accessing Data Dip Profiles

 - Navigate to